 1).
 Daily Exercise

 Exercise is an essential part of a dog’s day.
-A lot of our dog’s bad habits and behaviors can be cured just by giving your dog some exercise.
+A lot of our dog’s bad habits and behaviors can be cured just by giving you’re dog some exercise.

 Dog’s need to work also.

 If they’re bored and not physically satisfied, they will look for ways to fulfill that, and it’s usually by starting to misbehave like chewing on things that they shouldn’t be touching and by barking at us to get our attention.

 So, by exercising your dog for 30 minutes in the morning and then 30 minutes in the late afternoon, you’ll likely have a quiet behaved dog that probably will rest in his or her dog bed near you as you work.

 Giving dogs mental stimulation is an excellent way to keep your dog busy while you are working from home.
 You see, working your dog’s mind will tire your dog out.
 It is beneficial for their overall health also.

 Filling an interactive dog treat toy like a Kong with peanut butter, or other healthy treats is a good way to keep them mentally engaged.
 Since they have to work hard at it to get that treat they want from the inside of the toy… they will become mentally tired and be ready for their next nap.:)

 My best advice would be to use them during your most busy time of the day, like when you have to be making phone calls, for instance – they’ll be sure to keep them quiet for a while.

 Believe it or not, Music can calm and relax dogs.